JetBrains/teamcity-google-template/README.md

 * [Google Cloud Agents](https://plugins.jetbrains.com/plugin/9704-google-cloud-agents) - allows to scale the pool of TeamCity build agents by leveraging GCE.
 * [Google Artifacts Storage](https://plugins.jetbrains.com/plugin/9634-google-artifact-storage) - allows to store build artifacts in Google Storage Blobs.

+## Common Problems

+### "Subnetwork should be specified for custom subnetmode network" error while deployment

+It happens when subnetwork was not specified or does not exist in specified zone.

+### Could not connect to the TeamCity server with custom network

+Ensure that you have configured firewall rules to access TeamCity server on HTTP/HTTPS port.